fxpl/notebooks/README.md

  * `--loc` if the program should count the number of lines of code of the notebooks
  * `--clones` if the program should run the clone analysis
- * `--ccc` if all analyzes listed above should be run.
+ * `--ccc` if all analyzes listed above (i.e. all analyses made for the paper "Jupyter Notebooks on GitHub: Characteristics and Code Clones") should be run.
 (The number of notebooks will not be presented explicitly, but is easily found by a line count of the output files.)
+ * `--modules` if the program should list imported modules, and the most frequently called functions in the top ten most imported modules.
+ * `--functions=FCN_LIST_FILE`, if all calls to the functions specified in `FCN_LIST_FILE` should be listed.

-The arguments can be given in any order, and several analyses can be run in the same execution (i.e. you may combine the arguments `--count`, `--lang`, `--lang-all`, `--loc` and/or `--clones`).
+The arguments can be given in any order, and several analyses can be run in the same execution (i.e. you may combine the arguments `--count`, `--lang`, `--lang-all`, `--loc`, `--clones`, `--modules` and/or `--functions`).

 #### PythonDumper and PythonZipDumper